fbpx

 Thus, the FATF blacklist is not only a tool of control and pressure, but also a means of maintaining high standards in the global fight against money crimes.

-As of October 2023, the following high-risk jurisdictions – FATF blacklist countries are highlighted:
+As of October 2023, the following high-risk jurisdictions subject – FATF blacklist countries are highlighted:

 • DPRK;